kyleGrealis/nhanes-data/docs/articles/getting-started.md

 The **nhanesdata** package solves both problems:

 - **Reliable access**: All datasets are hosted on Cloudflare R2 with a public URL, giving you fast, dependable access anytime.
 - **Simplified naming**: We’ve already merged all cycles for you.
 Just ask for `demo` and you get all demographics data from 1999-2021, with a `year` column to track which cycle each observation belongs to.

 Let’s get you from zero to your first NHANES analysis in the next 10 minutes.

+## Acknowledgments

+This package builds on the excellent **nhanesA** package, which provides the foundation for accessing NHANES data through R. We’re grateful for the **nhanesA** developers’ work in making CDC data accessible.

+The **nhanesdata** package extends **nhanesA** by providing:

+- Pre-processed datasets for fast access
+- Automatic harmonization across survey cycles (1999-2021)
+- Convenient search and discovery functions

 ## Installation